-While the precise nature of the UK’s future relationship with the EU remains uncertain, at Brewin Dolphin we are taking steps to ensure we are able to deal with a range of potential outcomes that could arise as a result of the ongoing Brexit negotiations.
+While the precise nature of the UK’s future relationship with the EU remains uncertain, at Brewin Dolphin we have been taking steps to ensure we are ready to deal with a range of outcomes that could arise as a result of the ongoing Brexit negotiations.

-For many of our clients (resident in the UK or outside the EU/EEA), Brexit will not result in any changes to the services we provide or the way in which we deliver these services.
-However, at the end of the extension period, there may be some changes to how we deliver services to clients residing in the EU/EEA.
+For most of our clients (resident in the UK or outside the EU/EEA), Brexit will not result in any changes to the services we provide or the way in which we deliver these services.

-As to the impact of Brexit on the markets over the coming weeks and months, we continue to closely monitor and consider the investment implications.
-Our teams remain ready to react to any suitable opportunities that may arise from ongoing market volatility, so we can continue to provide the best outcomes for our clients’ investments and financial objectives.
+Our teams remain ready to react to any suitable opportunities that may arise from any such market volatility, as we continue to work for the best outcomes for our clients’ investments and financial objectives.

 If you have any questions about Brexit and how it might affect your investments or the service we provide, please get in touch with your Brewin Dolphin contact in the usual manner.

-In a Brewin Dolphin Insight, published on 15 March 2019, we explored the state of the Brexit negotiations and what they may mean for the markets and investments.
+In a Brewin Dolphin Insight, published on 28 October 2019, we explored what the extension means for the markets and investments.

 The full document can be read here